 How to write your novel: Character development

 Do you daydream constantly?
-Do you have a stash of journals you write in?
+Do you have a stash of journals?
 Are you always brainstorming?
 Well, if you answered yes to any or all of these questions, character development should be a breeze.

 When I’m planning a novel, I think about my protagonists and what their key characteristics are.
 I ask myself questions about what they look like, what their dreams/goals are and whether they have any hobbies.
 I also ask myself about their personality, whether they have any pets and where they live.

 In the novel I’ve recently completed, there are three main characters (it’s multiple point-of-view) and I’ve brainstormed about each of them.
-In some cases, the character reveals themselves to you as you write through dialogue, thoughts, feelings and reactions to other characters, which is fine, but it’s important to have some idea about what they’re like before you start.
+In some cases, the character reveals themselves to me as I write dialogue, thoughts, feelings and reactions to other characters.
+However, it’s important to have some idea about what your characters are like before you start.

 Here is a list of characteristics you should think about when creating characters:

 - Dreams/goals and anything that might get in the way of these